darwinn75/wedding/README.md

 ## TO DO:

 [x]: Site en ligne
-[ ]: Add button to download DB as csv file
+[x]: Add button to download DB as csv file
+[x]: Replace SQLLite3 by Heroku PostgresQL
 [ ]: CRUD for eachline
-[ ]: Replace SQLLite3 by Heroku PostgresQL
+[ ]: CSS and wording for confimration page